buggyrace/buggy-race-about/docs/hosting/privacy.md

 However, we do record _when_ students are logged in and active on the site.
-A summary of this information is presented on the admin dashboard showing which students have logged in in the last day, the last week, or never.
+A summary of this information is presented on the admin dashboard showing which students have logged-in in the last day, the last week, or never.
 See [tracking progress](../teaching/progress) for more about how you can see which students are keeping up, and which are falling behind.